-There are two ways to make these.
-One uses a plastic needle while the other uses crimp tubes and crimping pliers.
+There are two ways to make a heart prism suncatcher.
+One method uses a plastic needle while the other uses crimp tubes and crimping pliers.
 Don’t worry, crimping pliers are inexpensive and simple to use.
 This article contains directions to make it easy.

 For this project, I started and finished the suncatcher while my 3-year-old daughter strung all of the pony beads onto the line.
 She’s had a lot of fine motor practice so she no longer needs to use a plastic needle.